 Category descriptions in the online store

-Write or not write – here is the question … We always respond to them – “It depends – depends on whether you want to be more easily searched on Google.” 🙂 Remember that the text on the website never too much – of course, a unique high-quality text.
-Now that the category descriptions are a must have online store, we’ll tell you how to write them to make them effective!
+Write or not write – here is the question … We always respond to them – “It depends – depends on whether you want to be more easily searched on Google.” :-) Remember that the text on the website is never too much – of course, a unique high-quality text.
+Now that the category descriptions are a must-have online store, we’ll tell you how to write them to make them effective!

 Create unique and high-quality content

 What does that mean?
 All content on the website – not just category descriptions – should be unique.
 Duplicating texts from other websites will not only not give you your first search position, but also will make you ban… While copying content is prohibited, posting keyword descriptions is as advisable as possible.
 It is important that the text has the right structure and is easy to read and understand.
-The days when content created from the same key phrases without syntax and style were highly-styled, are long gone.
+When content created from the same key phrases without syntax and style were highly styled, is long gone.
 Keep your texts correct and remember to use synonyms.